FilipRokita/PNG2ICO/README.md

 # PNG2ICO
-Simple script that changes ".png" to ".ico", it is really helpful because most graphic design programms can't do it easily.
+Simple script that changes ".png" to ".ico".
+It is really helpful, because most graphic design programms can't do it easily for some reason.

 # Usage
 1. Run PNG2ICO